 The secret to travel hack any destination is to travel more like a local and less like a tourist.

-Actually this may be counter-productive to the success and to the fun factor increase of your trip.
+Actually, this may be counter-productive to the success and to the fun factor increase of your trip.
 Avoiding mega-touristy attractions and going for the free and cheap give you a most authentic feel of any city.
-London is no exception and it has an additional motivator: if you can travel cheap to one of the most expensive cities in the world, you can travel cheap to ANYWHERE!
+London is no exception and it has an additional motivator: if you can travel cheaply to one of the most expensive cities in the world, you can travel cheaply to ANYWHERE!

 LONDON MINI TRAVEL GUIDE